Skip to content

 Industrial Revenue Bonds

-Industrial Revenue Bonds (IRBs) provide nonprofit and manufacturing companies with access to low-interest, tax-exempt bond financing, playing a pivotal role in economic and community development.
-This funding tool allows eligible entities to secure capital for significant projects, such as acquiring land or machinery.
-Local economic development organizations offer crucial guidance for acquiring IRBs, ensuring the bonds serve their intended purpose of stimulating local economies.
+Industrial Revenue Bonds (IRBs) give nonprofit and manufacturing companies access to low-interest, tax-exempt bond financing.
+This tool lets eligible entities secure capital for significant projects, including acquiring land or machinery.
+Local economic development organizations guide applicants through the process.
+For a deeper look at how manufacturers can use this structure, see the complete guide to financing for manufacturers.

 Counseling and Technical Assistance